Oracle: Tibet

 The Dalai Lama, who lives in exile in northern India, still consults an oracle known as the Nechung Oracle, which is considered the official state oracle of the government of Tibet.
 The Dalai Lama has, according to centuries-old custom, consulted the Nechung Oracle during the new year festivities of Losar.
 Nechung and Gadhong are the primary oracles currently consulted; former oracles such as Karmashar and Darpoling are no longer active in exile.
 The Gadhong oracle has died leaving Nechung to be the only primary oracle.
 Another oracle the Dalai Lama consults is the Tenma Oracle, for which a young Tibetan woman by the name of Khandro La is the medium for the mountain goddesses Tseringma along with the other 11 goddesses.
 The Dalai Lama gives a complete description of the process of trance and spirit possession in his book Freedom in Exile.

-Dorje Shugden oracles were once consulted by the Dalai Lamas until the 14th Dalai Lama banned the practice, even though he consulted Dorje Shugden for advice to escape and was successful in it.
-Due to the ban, many of the abbots that were worshippers of Dorje Shugden have been forced to go against the Dalai Lama.